peritext/peritext/specification/sections/doc-meta_syntax.md

 By default, all contentRoot's metaproperties are disseminated to the children parts.

-To unset a meta property, it should be done by specifying no value (example : "twitter:card:"") or by preceding the meta property with "unset " (example : "unset dublincore:author:popol").
+To unset an inherited meta property, it should be done by specifying no value (example : "twitter:card:"") or by preceding the meta property with "unset " (example : "unset dublincore:author:popol").

 # Properties dissemination